lukeachristenson/reversi/README.md

 - Added a method called `getCellsFlipped(ICell cell)` that returns the number of cells that will be flipped if the current player places a piece in the given cell.
 - Added a method called `getScore()` that returns the score of the current player.
-- Made a read-only interface for the model so that the view cannot make changes to the game state.
+- Made a read-only interface for the model so that the mockplayerview cannot make changes to the game state.

 ## Graphical View

-The view for this game is made in an interface called `ReversiView`.
+The mockplayerview for this game is made in an interface called `ReversiView`.
 The interface is further implemented in the concrete class `BasicReversiView` which extends the `JFrame` class to use [Swing](https://docs.oracle.com/javase/tutorial/uiswing/components/index.html) components and features.
-The view works with a [JPanel](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/javax/swing/JPanel.html) class called `ReversiPanel` which is responsible for rendering the game board on the view(frame).
+The mockplayerview works with a [JPanel](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/javax/swing/JPanel.html) class called `ReversiPanel` which is responsible for rendering the game board on the mockplayerview(frame).

 ### ReversiPanel Class